 USD is becoming a Zero Waste Campus!

 Zero waste is the idea that we can live anywhere without accumulating waste.
 With a zero waste perspective we imagine a future where all goods are either reusable indefinitely, recyclable, or biodegradable.
+Our main focus is greening the SLP, the building that produces the most waste on campus, through composting and further waste diversion.
+Mother Rosalie Hill Hall is also a main focus to be on track to become the first zero waste building on campus.
 The Zero Waste philosophy can be applied to any product or material; no resources should ever end up in a landfill!
 See how USD diverts 60% of its waste from the landfill.

 1) USD reduces paper waste!

 • To reduce paper signage, USD’s organizations utilize email listings and online forums to notify students of major events.

 • Coffee sleeves, napkins, and to-go containers are made of recycled content.

 • Used cooking oil is recycled, and much of it is turned into biodiesel.